kanliot/mkv-stream-size/README.md

 # mkv-stream-size
 The script prints out the bitrate of each mkv stream in Kbps by calling mkvinfo.
-The computer will require mkvtoolnix (free software for creating mkv files)
+The computer will require mkvinfo by mkvtoolnix (free software for creating mkv files)

 Usage: `mkv-stream-size file1.mkv [file2.webm] ...`